-Our Welfare Service can provide advice, guidance and support to you during your time studying with us on a variety of practical, personal and/or social issues or concerns.
+Our Wellbeing Service can provide advice, guidance and support to you during your time studying with us on a variety of practical, personal and/or social issues or concerns.
 This could include:

 - Suggesting lifestyle changes to improve wellbeing